AdguardTeam/KnowledgeBase/docs/adguard-for-safari/overview.md

 In the About tab, you can see info about the current version of your product and links to legal documents.
 There is also a link to our repository on GitHub.
 You can monitor the product development, create feature requests and report bugs there.

 > Reminder: AdGuard for Safari can be downloaded for free [from the App Store](https://apps.apple.com/en/app/adguard-for-safari/id1440147259).
-A detailed setup instruction is available [in the Knowledge base](article safari installation).
+A detailed setup instruction is available in the Knowledge base (link to article Safari installation).